A chronology of key events:

-2012 August - Somalia's first formal parliament in more than 20 years is sworn in at Mogadishu airport, ending the eight-year transitional period.
-Pro-government forces capture the port of Merca south of Mogadishu from al-Shabab.
+2012 August - Somalia's first formal parliament in more than 20 years is sworn in at Mogadishu airport, ending eight-year transitional period.
+Pro-government forces capture the port of Merca south of Mogadishu from Al-Shabab.

 2012 October - African Union and government forces recapture Kismayo, the last major city held by Al-Shabab and the country's second-largest port, and the town of Wanla Weyn northwest of Mogadishu.